MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/architectures/data-landing-zone.md

 ![Diagram of data landing zone shared metadata services.](../images/data-landing-zone-shared-services.png)

 > [!TIP]
-> If your organization has decided to develop your own ingestion framework engine based on the recommendations in the enterprise-scale for analytics and AI ingestion flow, using either a PowerApp or a .Net Application, in the data management landing zone, we would suggest deploying an Azure SQL DB to hold metadata for Azure Data Factory to use.
+> If your organization has decided to develop your own ingestion framework engine based on the recommendations in the enterprise-scale for analytics and AI ingestion flow, using either a Power Apps or .NET application, in the data management landing zone, we would suggest deploying an Azure SQL Database instance to hold metadata for Azure Data Factory to use.
 Having this custom application will speed up the onboarding of data sources, allowing teams to create new data sources for ingestion for landing into the Raw to Enriched in the data landing zone data lakes.
 >

 A self-hosted integration runtime will be deployed for use with Azure Purview to scan data inside the data landing zone.
 We recommend you understand how to [create and manage a self-hosted integration runtime in Azure Purview](/azure/purview/manage-integration-runtimes).